-After you move, you may be tempted to rent a new TV from a rent-to-own store.
-With a rent-to-own store, you agree to pay a weekly rental fee and, in time, you’ll own the TV or appliance.
-But this is an expensive way to buy an item.
+How to replace it?
+Rent-to-own!
+You agree to pay a weekly rental fee and, in time, you’ll own the TV or appliance.
+Just be warned: This is an expensive way to buy an item.

-Let’s say you see the TV you want at a department store and it costs $400, but you don’t have that much cash.
+Let’s say you see the TV at a department store and it costs $400, but you don’t have that much cash.
 Instead, you agree to a rent-to-own plan for the same TV.
 For $15.95 a week, you’ll have the TV you want, and in 78 weeks, you’ll own the TV.
-Here’s what your $400 TV could cost you:

 Check-Cashing Stores and Payday Loans

-Off-base check-cashing stores cash checks for a fee.
-In general, the fee is around $4 for each $100.
-This may not sound like much, but most military families can’t afford to waste a single dollar.
-A bank or credit union account with low fees is a better option.
+In general, the fee at these check-cashing stores is around $4 for each $100.
+This may not sound like much, but it is when compared with the alternatives.
+A bank or credit union account should offer you free check cashing services.
 If you haven’t had time to open a bank account and need to cash a small, personal check, see if your base has a military exchange that will cash your check for free.

-- You show the store whatever proof they need that you can cover the check – pay stubs or other paperwork.
+- You show the store whatever proof they need that you can cover the check – pay stubs, bank account balance or other paperwork.

-- The store asks you to write them a check for about $120.
-The store agrees not to cash your check for about a week or two.
+- The store asks you to write them a check for $120.
+The store agrees not to cash your check until you receive your next paycheck, usually a week or two.

 - The store cashes your check on the agreed-upon date.

-But, after the time period is up, what happens if you don’t have the money in your checking account to cover the check you wrote?
-For a fee, you can extend the loan.
-In fact, this cycle usually can keep going and going-as long as you pay the fees.
+What happens if you don’t have the money in your checking account to cover the check?
+For another $20 fee, you can extend the loan.
+This cycle usually can keep going and going — as long as you pay the fees.